-PHS:142 Principles of Astronomy 3 Credits

-Studies the elements of the solar system: planets, their moons, comets, asteroids, the sun as well as stars, galaxies, history of the universe, astronomical equipment, spectroscopy, and others.
+\PHS:142 Principles of Astronomy 3 Credits Studies the elements of the solar system: planets, their moons, comets, asteroids, the sun as well as stars, galaxies, history of the universe, astronomical equipment, spectroscopy, and others.
 Presents astronomical principles in lecture at a low level of mathematical difficulty.
 Laboratory demonstrations will be used to enhance lecture material.
 (48/0)

-PHS:143 Principles of Astronomy Lab 1 Credit An optional laboratory addition to the Intro. to Astronomy course.
+\PHS:143 Principles of Astronomy Lab 1 Credit An optional laboratory addition to the Intro. to Astronomy course.
 Students learn techniques used by astronomers in celestial surveying and use equipment in a lab setting to enhance lecture material.
 Lab assignments are done in individual and groups settings.
-(0/32) Prerequisite: PHS:142 observations, atmospheric stability and circulation, atmospheric storms, climatology, and meteorological applications.
-(48/32) Physical Geology PHS:170 characteristics and composition of the atmosphere, weather properties and how geologic features change with time.
+(0/32) Prerequisite: PHS:142

+\PHS:166 Meteorology, Weather, and Climate 4 Credits Introduces meteorological concepts with the emphasis on the characteristics and composition of the atmosphere, weather observations, atmospheric stability and circulation, atmospheric storms, climatology, and meteorological applications.
+(48/32)

+\PHS:170 Physical Geology 3 Credits A comprehensive study of the Earth's physical processes and properties and how geologic features change with time.
 (48/0)